person-c/cying.org/content/work/2022-05-22-statistic.md

 > 1. More lager sample size n, more smaller SE, it can be used to determine sample size to get desired accuarcy
-> 2. SE don't depend on the size of the population,only on the size of the sample.
+> 2. SE don't depend on the size of the population, only on the size of the sample.

 **Expected value and *SE* for sum**
 > $ E(S_n) = n\mu $ , $SE(S_n) = \sqrt{n}\sigma $